 Apache/WSGI Deployment Issues¶

-If deploying via Apache/WSGI, there’s a serious problem
+If deploying via Apache/WSGI, in EL7 (CentOS 7, RHEL7) there’s a serious problem

 which can occur if any non-ASCII characters are found in your filenames.